 - a.
-Multi-Family Residential for Rent/Lease - A Project shall qualify for a twenty-five (25) percent density bonus if the multi-family residential Project sets aside fifteen (15) percent of the dwelling units as affordable to households earning an average of 80 percent AMI or less. - (2) A Project shall qualify for a thirty-five (35) percent density bonus if the Project meets the above set-aside requirement and is located within 650 feet of a Mobility Hub or transit stop. - (3) The term of affordability for these units is fifty (50) years from C of O. - b.
-For-Sale Condominiums - A Project shall qualify for a fifteen (15) percent density bonus if the for-sale condominium Project sets aside fifteen (15) percent of the dwelling units as affordable to households earning an average of 80 percent AMI or less. - (2) The term of affordability for these units is thirty (30) years from C of O. - 3.
+Multi-Family Residential for Rent/Lease - (1) Density Bonus - (a) A Project shall qualify for a twenty-five (25) percent density bonus multiplied by the total number of units (excluding the 15 percent Affordable Housing Units) if the multi-family residential Project sets aside fifteen (15) percent of the dwelling units as affordable to households earning an average of 80 percent AMI or less. - (b) A Project shall qualify for a thirty-five (35) percent density bonus multiplied by the total number of units (excluding the 15 percent Affordable Housing Units) if the Project meets the above set-aside requirement and is located within 650 feet of a Mobility Hub or transit stop. - (c) These density bonuses may not be used in addition to the density increase incentive offered in Section III.H.6.b.(3).
+(Mobility Hubs). - (2) The term of affordability for these units is fifty (50) years from C of O. - b.
+For-Sale Condominiums - (1) A Project shall qualify for a fifteen (15) percent density bonus if the for-sale condominium Project sets aside fifteen (15) percent of the dwelling units as affordable to households earning an average of 80 percent AMI or less. - (2) The term of affordability for these units is thirty (30) years from C of O. - 3.
 The Project developer or manager shall provide an annual report to the Housing and Community Development Department ("HCD") Director verifying the units qualify as Affordable Housing Units.
-The report shall identify the income of persons residing in the Affordable Housing Units and the housing costs, including rents, mortgages, utilities and association fees being charged, and any other relevant information requested by the HCD Director to verify the Project is being utilized for affordable housing. - 4.
-Compliance measures can be required at the time of approval, including but not limited to contracts, restrictive covenants, deed restrictions and stipulated penalties. - 5.
+The report shall identify the income of persons residing in the Affordable Housing Units and the housing costs, including rents, mortgages, utilities and association fees being charged, and any other relevant information requested by the HCD Director to verify the Project is being utilized for affordable housing.

+- 4. Compliance measures can be required at the time of approval, including but not limited to contracts, restrictive covenants, deed restrictions and stipulated penalties. - 5.
 Except as otherwise noted, Projects using the Affordable Housing Density Bonus shall comply with the requirements of the SMD Subdistrict in which it is located.